 If the remote computer fails the Host Integrity check, the authenticator continues to block the remote computer.
 You can specify how long the remote computer is blocked before it can try to connect to the authenticator again.
 You can also specify certain remote computers to always be allowed, even if they do not pass the Host Integrity check.
 If you do not enable a Host Integrity policy for the remote computer, the remote computer passes the Host Integrity check.

-Peer-to-peer authentication information appears in the Network Threat Protection Traffic log.
+Peer-to-peer authentication information appears in the Network and Host Exploit Mitigation Traffic log.

 Peer-to-peer authentication works in server control and mixed control, but not in client control.